tdep-developers/tdep/docs/program/thermal_conductivity.md

 \end{equation}
 $$

-For this contribution, we will directly neglect the collective part and decouple the four-point correlation in product of two-point correlations
+For this contribution, we will directly neglect the collective part (this is called the dressed-bubble approximation[^Caldarelli2022]<sup>,</sup>[^Fiorentino2023]) and decouple the four-point correlation in product of two-point correlations

 $$
 \begin{equation}